aaronabf/indiebands/README.md

 Indie Bands: Real or Fake?
 ========

-A small web app determining if a band is real or fake.
+A small web app game to determine if a band is real or fake.

 To set up the database run from the git repository directory: